 Are Window Bars the right choice for your home?

 It’s clear that window security bars are useful on several levels.
 They prevent easy access into your home through a window.
 However, much of their effectiveness is psychological.
 Intruders prefer to work quickly, quietly, and they don’t like complications.
 Simply the sight of window bars is often enough to discourage a burglar from even attempting a burglary.
 Window bars send a clear signal that you have taken measures to protect your home.

 Window bars may not be the choice for every window in your home, as they do change the appearance of the window.
 In some instances, security window film may be a preferred option.
 But bars should be considered for the most vulnerable windows to prevent breakage and forced entry.

 Where to Install Bars

 Most residential window bars are installed from the inside of the home and window.
-But in some cases where windows border on driveways or alleyways, custom wrought iron bars are installed on the exterior to not only provide protection from intruders, but also from projectiles resulting from kids playing soccer and street hockey etc.
+But in some cases where windows border on driveways or alleyways, custom wrought iron bars are mounted on the exterior to not only provide protection from intruders, but also from projectiles resulting from kids playing soccer and street hockey, etc.